AWS Datasource Plugin

 meta: {entityName: 's3', method: 'listBuckets'},

-//Or meta can contain {fnNameInWorkflow} which is same as
+//Or meta can contain {fnNameInWorkflow}

 //For example, this will also work